Italy beat China 2-0 to continue dream World Cup return

 China, the 1999 runners-up, enjoyed a good spell before the break but failed to make it count as Italy keeper Laura Giuliani made some good saves.

+“We’ve done a good job.
+We need to do much better.
+We couldn’t win the game and I apologize to all the Chinese fans,” said China coach Jia Xiuquan.

+“We understood Italy very well and it was a good game.
+This is football.
+Whoever makes mistakes first, has to pay.”

-Milena Bertolini’s team were focused from the outset and were rewarded after 15 minutes as Giacinti started and finished the move for Italy’s opener.
+Bertolini’s team were focused from the outset and were rewarded after 15 minutes as Giacinti started and finished the move for Italy’s opener.

 She broke down the right flank and her cross was met by Barbara Bonansea, who played in Elisa Bartoli.